skinkade/fsharpforyou.github.io/fsharpforyou/chapters/learning_the_language/collections/lists.md

 //        ^^^^^^^^ the function to apply to each element.
 ```

-The `List` module contains **many** functions all with a similar signatures and effects to the ones listed above.
+The `List` module contains **many** functions all with similar signatures and effects to the ones listed above.